RosettaDrone/rosettadrone/README.md

 - Controller stick positions and C1, C2 and C3 switch states are now reported as RC RAW messages over Mavlink

-- A working DJI simulator is added to testing and training.
+- A working DJI simulator is added for testing and training.
 The simulator is Hardware In the Loop (HIL), and this require both a controller and a drone connected.

 - A test mode is added by hitting 5 times on the drone icon.
 This will enable GUI testing only.

+- The message on the boot/login screen can now be modified in "settings/drone configuration/App Name" , to make tha app more private.